 Owner, Designer and Jeweler Stephen Kolokithas

-I have a beautiful wife, Katie, and two kids Jacob and Anna.
+I have a beautiful wife, Katie, and three kids, Jacob, Anna, and Lee.
 They are the love of my life and one of the best things has been opening this business with my wife by my side.
-I have had the opportunity to be there for my wife through the birth of our two kids and been able to continue to do what I love in the Jewelry Industry.
+I have had the opportunity to be there for my wife through the birth of our three kids and been able to continue to do what I love in the Jewelry Industry.

 One of my favorite artists is M. C. Escher.
 His work plays with different dimensions and the individual’s perceptions of these dimensions.
 In jewelry design, the process begins with a two-dimensional drawing and it is up to the viewer to extrapolate what the three-dimensional piece will look like.
 To me, this is a mixture of science and art, and something that Escher mastered.
 The piece of art must evoke a sense of direction and guide you to a conclusion.